Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-chrome-brave.rst

               :width: 60%
               :alt: Certificate Authorities

         #.
 If you see "org-Start9" with a trusted “Embassy Local Root CA” listed under it, your work is already done.
-Open a new tab and visit your embassy's address.
+Open a new tab and visit your Embassy's address.
 The browser shouldn't give any warning pages about the certificate anymore.
 If it still does, quit and restart the browser using `Menu > Exit`.

         #.
 If you do not see "org-Start9" in the list, click "Import" and open the downloaded "Embassy Local Root CA.crt" file on your device.
 Check the box for "Trust this certificate for identifying websites" and click "OK".